ethanp/Notes/Java Notes.md

 * Info for the compiler -- e.g. detect errors or suppress warnings
 * Compile/Deploy-time processing -- generate code for processing XML files
 * Runtime processing
+* They allow you to add metadata to your classes/methods/variables that can be queried at runtime (some built-in ones are queried at compiletime).
+This is used by frameworks (e.g. Spring) on initialization to wire things together.
+  It can also be used to provide integrity checks against some semantic meaning of the annotation.
+Python decorators are said to be inspired by this mechanism.

 ### Basics